NK-Works/SnapTalk/README.md

 - **Like and Comment**: Engage with other users' posts by liking and commenting on them.
 - **View Feed**: Browse through the latest snaps posted by other users.

+## Contributing

+We welcome contributions to SnapTalk!
+Please check out our [Contributing Guidelines](./CONTRIBUTING.md) to get started.
+For code of conduct and community standards, review our [Code of Conduct](./CODE_OF_CONDUCT.md).

+## Contributor License Agreement (CLA) 📝

+By contributing to SnapTalk, you agree that your contributions will be licensed under the [MIT License](./LICENSE).

 ## Thank You! 🙏

 Thank you for contributing to **SnapTalk**!
 Your efforts help make this project better for everyone.
 We appreciate your time and contributions!